zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_web.md

 ## Implementation

 Before proceeding, ensure that you implement a basic live broadcast in your project.
-See [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_web.md) for details.
+See [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.

 Refer to the following steps to push streams to the CDN: